 Sydney Metro owns the land and is committed to working with Landcom to develop new housing and spaces for business and community use close to excellent public transport connections.

-How many dwellings will the program deliver?
+How many homes will the program deliver?

-Up to 11,000 dwellings will be built across the program.
+We anticipated around 10,000 homes will be built across the program.
 The number and type of dwellings within each project will vary depending on site planning controls, zoning and other factors.

 What kinds of housing will be delivered?

 The program will deliver a range of housing choices to meet the needs of people at different life stages, which may include terraces and apartments.
 Affordable Housing will also be delivered across the program.